 The 8-bit register, TILT_TIMER can be used to qualify changes in orientation.
-The KX126 does this by incrementing a counter with a size that is specified by the value in TSC for each set of acceleration samples to verify that a change to a new orientation state is maintained.
-A user defined output data rate (ODR) determines the time period for each sample.
+The KX127 does this by incrementing a counter with a size that is specified by the value in TILT_TIMER for each set of acceleration samples to verify that a change to a new orientation state is maintained.
+A user defined Tilt Position output data rate (ODR) as set by OTP<1:0> bits in CNTL3 register, determines the time period for each sample.
 Equation 4 shows how to calculate the TILT_TIMER register value for a desired delay time.

-TILT_TIMER (counts) = Delay Time (sec) x ODR (Hz)
+TILT_TIMER (counts) = Delay Time (sec) x Tilt Position ODR (Hz)